DevDan13/Responsive-Portfolio/README.md

 * portfolio has all 5 images in a card named portfolio and are formatted using both the bootstrap grid of rows, columns, and css. the class imgInstructions was used to contain those css instructions for all portfolio images.

+## Progress Block 3

+* Added social media links to index.html.

+* Link to Font Awesome was established in index.html to create twitter and facebook buttons.

+* Font Awesome css was added to style.css

+* Links to my personal facebook and twitter now work!

+* Eeplaced placeholder picture with my social media profile picture.

+* Checked to make sure all html is semantically correct.